TaSigmund/TaSigmund/README.md

 I am an educator turned web-developer.
-I am currently in the process of completing the TeamTreehouse Techdegree Fullstack JavaScript and will be hunting for jobs soon.
+I am currently in the process of completing the TeamTreehouse Techdegree Fullstack JavaScript.